lum-ai/odinson/core/src/test/README.md

 7. Logical Operators
 8. Basic Functioning

 What to do with TestPatterns.scala

 ## Fixtures

 List of fixtures for core tests

+Righ now classes are extending FlatSpec with Matchers, but in the future I want to have a base class with the mixtures we need.

 ### Basic